Number 186 (Replaces Practice Bulletin Number 121, July 2011)

 Copper Intrauterine Device

-The FDA has approved use of the copper IUD for up to 10 continuous years, during which it remains highly effective.
-It has a reported failure rate at 1 year of 0.8 per 100 women, and a 10-year failure rate comparable with that of female sterilization (1.9 per 100 women over 10 years) (6).
-The most common adverse effects reported are abnormal bleeding and pain (10).
+The copper T380A IUD is a T-shaped device of polyethylene wrapped with copper wire around the stem and arms.
+Studies indicate that the copper IUD exerts its contraceptive effects primarily by preventing fertilization through inhibition of sperm migration and viability 14 15.
+The available evidence supports that the copper IUD does not disrupt pregnancy 15 and is not an abortifacient.
+The U.S. Food and Drug Administration (FDA) has approved use of the copper IUD for up to10 continuous years, during which it remains highly effective.
+It has a reported failure rate at 1 year of 0.8 per100 women, and a 10-year failure rate comparable with that of female sterilization (1.9 per 100 women over 10 years) 12.
+The most common adverse effects reported are heavy menstrual bleeding and pain 16.

-Overall, complications with IUDs are uncommon and mainly include expulsion, method failure, and perforation.
-The expulsion rate is between 2% and 10% during the first year (6).
-Perforation occurs in 1 per 1,000 insertions or less (14).
+Overall, complications with IUDs are uncommon and include expulsion, method failure, and perforation.
+The expulsion rate is between 2% and 10% during the first year 12.
+Perforation is rare, occurring in 1.4 per 1,000 LNG-IUD insertions and in 1.1 per 1,000 copper-IUD insertions 32.

-The contraceptive implant is placed subdermally and consists of an ethylene vinyl acetate copolymer core containing 68 mg of etonogestrel surrounded by an ethylene vinyl acetate copolymer skin.
-The ethylene vinyl acetate copolymer allows for a controlled release of etonogestrel over a period of 3 years.
-Etonogestrel is the active metabolite of desogestrel (15).
+The contraceptive implant is placed subdermally and consists of an ethylene vinyl acetate copolymer core that contains 68 mg of etonogestrel surrounded by an ethylene vinyl acetate copolymer skin.
+The ethylene vinyl acetate copolymer allows for controlled release of etonogestrel over 3 years.
+Etonogestrel is the active metabolite of desogestrel.
 The single-rod implant is 4 cm in length and 2 mm in diameter and is packaged preloaded in a disposable sterile applicator.
-It does not contain latex, is not biodegradable, and is currently not radiopaque (16).
+The 2001 version of the implant was radiolucent 33.
+The updated implant, introduced in the United States in 2011 34 is radio-opaque and is easily visualized on X-ray.
+Additionally, the updated inserter is designed to prevent deep implant insertion and to keep the implant from falling out of the preloaded applicator before the insertion procedure.

 Complications related to implant insertion (1.0%) and removal (1.7%) are uncommon.
-Insertion complications include pain, slight bleeding, hematoma formation, difficult insertion, and unrecognized noninsertion.
-Removal may be complicated by breakage of the implant and inability to palpate or locate the implant because of deep insertion (22, 23).
-Fertility returns rapidly after the discontinuation of the implant (17, 23).
-All health care providers who perform implant insertions and removals must receive training from the manufacturer.
+Insertion complications include pain, slight bleeding, hematoma formation, deep or incorrect insertion, and unrecognized noninsertion.
+Removal may be complicated by breakage of the implant and inability to palpate or locate the implant because of deep insertion 42.
+Location may be determined for both implants using high-frequency ultrasonography or magnetic resonance imaging, and for the barium-containing implant 34 using X-ray, computerized tomography, or fluoroscopy 3.
+Fertility returns rapidly after discontinuation of the implant 42.
+All health care providers who perform implant insertions and removals must receive training that is provided through the manufacturer.
+For more information on addressing the clinical challenges of LARC use, please see Committee Opinion No. 672, Clinical Challenges of Long-Acting Reversible Contraceptive Methods 3.

 Long-Acting Reversible Contraceptive Eligibility